Perugia

+Perugino may have been the teacher of Raphael, the great Renaissance artist who produced five paintings in Perugia (today no longer in the city) and one fresco.
+Another painter, Pinturicchio, lived in Perugia.
+Galeazzo Alessi is the most famous architect from Perugia.

 The city's symbol is the griffin, which can be seen in the form of plaques and statues on buildings around the city.
 It is also the symbol of the local football club A.C.
-Perugia, who have previously played in the Serie A.
+Perugia, who have previously played in the Serie A. Having never been Italian champions, the club went unbeaten in the 1978–79 season in spite of finishing second in the championship.